Class of 2023

 TESTING LOCATION: SHRHS

-JUNIORS - Sign up with the guidance secretary.
-The cost is $16 and cash or a check made out to SHRHS is required.
+JUNIORS - Sign up with the Guidance Secretary.
+The cost is $18 (check payable to SHRHS; NO CASH).
 By taking the PSAT in the 11th grade, you may be eligible for scholarships and other academic recognition, including:

 - National Merit Scholarship Corporation: www.nationalmerit.org